emotion-analysis-project/SemEval2025-Task11/README.md

 Saif M.  Mohammad "Ethics sheet for automatic emotion recognition and sentiment analysis."
 Computational Linguistics 48.2 (2022): 239-278.

 Saif M. Mohammad "Best Practices in the Creation and Use of Emotion Lexicons."
-Findings of the Association for Computational Linguistics: EACL 2023.
-2023.
+Findings of the Association for Computational Linguistics (EACL 2023).

 # Organizers